Daniel-KM/Omeka-S-module-BulkImport/README.md

 - [ ] Remove importeds when resource is removed.
 - [ ] Output a one-based index in Entry.
 - [ ] Move option "convert into html" somewhere else.
+- [ ] Normalize config of metadata extraction with metamapper.
+- [ ] Add an automatic mapping for images etc. with xmp.

 Warning